ixa-ehu/antidote-casimedicos/README.md

 (4 weeks, 160 hours).
 The dataset is provided in two different following forms:

 1. [casimedicos-exp-squad-format](https://github.com/ixa-ehu/antidote-casimedicos/raw/main/casimedicos-exp-squad-format.tar.gz): formatted for extractive correct answer explanations following the SQUAD format.
-2. [casimedicos-exp-jsonl-format](): including both annotations for incorrect and correct answers in jsonl format.
+2. [casimedicos-exp-jsonl-format](https://huggingface.co/datasets/HiTZ/casimedicos-exp): including annotations for incorrect and correct answers in jsonl format.

 **If you use casimedicos-exp data please cite the following paper:**